Reassessing the Great Leap Forward

 In 1960, 10 years after the successful revolution and victory against the rightists, the communist party was wildly popular.
 And then the famine occurred, caused by many factors:

-- Ancient agricultural and transport systems which had been constructed for thousands of years for famine prevention and relief were destroyed or fell to ruin through colonial process, and could not be repaired in less than 10 years of independence.
+• Ancient transport systems which had been constructed for thousands of years for famine prevention and relief, such as water-ways and roads only used during times of need, were no longer maintained and fell to ruins during the century of colonial domination, and could not be reconstructed or repaired in under 10 years of independence.

-- Infrastructure and life support system of the entire country was further devastated by wars against the British, Germans, Japanese, and the reactionary KMT in the previous decades.
+• Infrastructure and life support system of the entire country was further devastated by wars with the British, Germans, Japanese, and the KMT in the previous decades.

-- Mao of course did have some personal responsibility as well, which can only be microscopic in relation to all of the above.
+• Mao ZeDong of course did have some personal responsibility as well, which can only be microscopic in relation to all of the above.
 To say that he alone, and intentionally, “murdered” anyone, much less 80 million, is nothing but a ludicrous and vile anti-communist lie.

 35–42 million is the accepted figure In serious scholarship for victims of the “Great Chinese Famine”.
 But this also includes the 24 million natural deaths during those 3.5 years (7million per year), as well as 4 million deaths directly caused by weather, floods, droughts, etc. So the higher realistic estimates of victims of famine is around 7–14 million, and the lower estimate, which new scholarship seems to favour, is 3.5 million, which is not at all worse than the toll of the previous famine of 1907, or those during the 19th Century and earlier.